Wave-particle duality: an information-based approach: Waviness Measure

-We see that input states like $a\ket{0}\bra{0}+(1-a)\ket{1}\bra{1}$ ($a\in[0,1]$), $\ket{0}$, and $\ket{1}$, which do not have {\em coherences} in the pertinent basis, cannot activate nonlocality and, therefore, according to our criterion, are to be regarded as {\em strictly particlelike}.
-This point can be further elaborated as follows.
+We are ready to formalize the notions of particle and wave.
+To this end, we will employ some well-known tools of the quantum information field.
+In doing so, we also want to extend the intuition constructed in the previous section.
+Instead of focusing on the notion of {\em spatial (de)localization}, which was associated with the two ports $\ket{0}$ and $\ket{1}$ of the wave detector, we will adopt the more general concept of {\em (in)definite path}.
 Let $\{\ket{k}\}$ be the eigenbasis of an observable $\mathcal{K}$ spanning a Hilbert space $\mathcal{H}_{\mathcal{Q}}$ with dimension $d_{\mathcal{Q}}$.
-Then, there holds that $\Pi_k\Pi_{k'}=\Pi_k\delta_{k,k'}$ and $\sum_k\Pi_k=\mathbbm{1}$, for projectors $\Pi_k=\ket{k}\bra{k}$. $\mathcal{K}$ is assumed to have a well defined classical interpretation, such as energy, position, or momentum.
-When a quanton is in an eigenstate $\ket{k}$, we know with certainty the outcome even before a measurement of $\mathcal{K}$, so that the quanton is in a {\em definite path}.
-The claim of definiteness for a mixed state can be understood as follows.
-Consider a situation in which Alice measures the observable $\mathcal{K}$ and next deliveries the quanton to Bob, without telling him the outcome.
-Since Bob knows which observable was measured, he knows for sure that in each run of the task he receives a projected state $\rho_k=\Pi_k\rho_{\mathcal{Q}}\Pi_k/p_k$ with probability $p_k=\text{Tr}(\Pi_k\rho_{\mathcal{Q}}\Pi_k)$.
-Clearly, Bob always receives a quanton in a definite path, $\rho_k=\Pi_k$.
-However, without accessing the outcomes, Bob's prediction for the whole ensemble is a statistical mixture of definite paths, $\sum_kp_k\rho_k$.
-By use of the joint entropy theorem~\cite{chuang}, $S(\sum_kp_k\rho_k)=H(p_k)+\sum_kp_kS(\rho_k)$, where $S$ and $H$ stand for the von Neumann and Shannon entropies, respectively, we see that $S(\sum_kp_k\Pi_k)=H(p_k)=-\sum_kp_k\ln p_k$.
+For projectors $\Pi_k=\ket{k}\bra{k}$, there holds that $\Pi_k\Pi_{k'}=\Pi_k\delta_{k,k'}$ and $\sum_k\Pi_k=\mathbbm{1}$.
+When the quanton state is $\ket{k}$, we know with certainty the outcome even before a measurement of $\mathcal{K}$ is performed, so that the quanton is in a {\em definite path}.
+The notion of definiteness for a mixed state is subtler.
+Consider that Alice measures the observable $\mathcal{K}$ and then deliveries the quanton to Bob, without telling him the outcome.
+Aware of the observable measured, Bob is certain that in each run he receives a definite-path state $\rho_k=\Pi_k$ with probability $p_k=\text{Tr}(\Pi_k\rho_{\mathcal{Q}}\Pi_k)$.
+However, without accessing the information about the outcomes, Bob's prediction for the ensemble is a statistical mixture of definite paths, $\sum_kp_k\rho_k$.
+By the theorem $S\left(\sum_kp_k\rho_k\right)=H(p_k)+\sum_kp_kS(\rho_k)$~\cite{chuang}, where $S$ and $H$ stand for the von Neumann and Shannon entropies, respectively, we see that $S\left(\sum_kp_k\Pi_k\right)=H(p_k)=-\sum_kp_k\ln p_k$.
 That is, Bob's lack of knowledge is nothing but subjective ignorance associated with the classical probability distribution $p_k$ secretly prepared by Alice.

-These aspects naturally fit our classical intuition about the particlelike behavior, according to which a particle always is well localized, even when its path is subjectively ignored.
-Now, if a quanton is in a definite path, then its behavior cannot be disturbed by a projective measurement on that path.
-This motivates us to link the notion of {\em particle} with states that satisfy \be \Pi[\rho_{\mathcal{Q}}]=\rho_{\mathcal{Q}}, \ee where $\Pi[\rho_{\mathcal{Q}}]:=\sum_k \Pi_k\,\rho_{\mathcal{Q}}\,\Pi_k$ describes the process of unread measurements discussed above.
-The scenario is clearly different for a ``superposition of paths'', e.g. $(\ket{0}+e^{i\varphi}\ket{1})/\sqrt{2}$, whose coherence is destroyed upon measurements of $\mathcal{K}$.